Valerie E. Caproni: FBI appointment

-In August 2003, FBI Director Robert F. Mueller named her general counsel of the FBI.
+In August 2003, FBI Director Robert Mueller named her general counsel of the FBI, succeeding Kenneth L. Wainstein.
 Caproni played a leading role in limiting the involvement of FBI officials in interrogations of Guantanamo captives when interrogators from other agencies used "enhanced interrogation techniques".

 On April 14, 2010, after the Judiciary Subcommittee hearing on the "Report on the FBI's Use of Exigent Letters and Other Informal Requests for Telephone Records", House Judiciary Committee Chair John Conyers (D-Mich.) issued a statement calling upon FBI Director Mueller to take immediate action to punish and fire those in the FBI Office of General Counsel headed by Caproni, who had unlawfully used exigent letters and provided legal advice that was inconsistent with federal law.